 The Aviation Living Learning Community (LLC) was designed to bridge students' academic interest with their residence hall living experience.
 Students are able to live together in the same residence hall and develop personal and academic relationships with other students and aviation faculty.
 Some exciting things the LLC have done include trips to Boeing field to the Museum of Flight, study sessions for upcoming flight tests and stage checks, and many more things.

-For more information about how to join the Aviation LLC, visit University Housing.
+For more information about how to join the Aviation LLC, visit CWU Housing.